T-Tamz/Portfolio-Optimization-and-Risk-Analysis-using-R/README.md

 - The efficient frontier visually maps out the optimal portfolios, helping to balance return against risk.

-- The portfolio with the highest Sharpe ratio was identified as the most efficient based on risk-adjusted return.
+- The portfolio with the highest Sharpe Ratio was identified as the most efficient based on risk-adjusted return.

 | Ticker | Allocation (%) |
 |--------|--------------|